-Currently, we expect to open approximately 10 new full-price retail stores in Fiscal 2023.
-During Fiscal 2023, we anticipate opening full-price retail stores across the country including stores in Colorado, Idaho, Missouri, Oklahoma, North Carolina and New York as well as additional stores in California and Florida.
-We believe that in Fiscal 2023, we may relocate or close a limited number of locations at lease expiration.
-The construction of and relocation of retail stores requires a greater amount of initial capital investment than wholesale operations, as well as greater ongoing operating costs.
-The cost to build-out a Johnny Was retail store is typically less than \$0.5 million.
+Currently, we expect to open approximately 10 new full-price retail stores in Fiscal 2024.
+During Fiscal 2024, we anticipate opening full-price retail stores across the country including stores in California, Florida, Idaho, Missouri, Massachusetts and New York.
+We believe that in Fiscal 2024, we may relocate or close a limited number of locations at lease expiration, or sooner based on store performance.
+The construction or relocation of retail stores requires a greater amount of initial capital investment than wholesale operations, as well as greater ongoing operating costs.
+The cost to build out a Johnny Was retail store is typically less than \$0.5 million.
 In addition to new store openings, we also incur capital expenditure costs related to remodels or expansions of existing stores, particularly when we renew or extend a lease beyond the original lease term, or otherwise determine that a remodel of a store is appropriate.